The Tribes of Andaman & Nicobar Islands

 The tribe organized a well-planned attack on the high-ranking British officials but they were betrayed by an escaped convict Dudhanth Tiwari who had lived with the tribals for several months.
 As a result of the betrayal, the great Andamanese suffered heavily.
 They were fighting with bows and arrows against guns and artillery.
 Most of the young male population was killed in the battle.
 The population dwindled as and threatened the genes for the future survival of the tribes.
 Imported diseases, to which the islanders had no immunity further affected the population and by 1901 only 625 great Andamanese were left.

-Although the Great Andamanese on Strait Island still obtains some of their diets from hunting, fishing, and gathering, they now consume rice and other Indian food and are dependent on support by the Indian government for survival.
-They now practice some agriculture and have established some poultry farms.
+Although the Great Andamanese on Strait Island still obtain some of their diets from hunting, fishing, and gathering, they now consume rice and other Indian food and are dependent on support provided by the Indian government for survival.
+They now practice some agriculture and have established poultry farms as well.

 Onges are one of the most primitive tribes in India.
 They belong to the Negrito racial stock and they have been mainly seen near the Dugong creek in Little Andaman.
 They are dependent on the food provided by nature and are a semi-nomadic tribe.

-At present the Onge population have opened up to the locals in the island.
+The Onge population over the years has opened up to the locals in the island.
 They have now experienced the impact of outsiders, as efforts at befriending them have proved successful.
-They have been provided with pucca houses, food, clothes, medicine etc. by the Administration.
-They eat turtle, fish, roots and jack fruits etc. They have developed artistry and crafts.
-The Onges can make canoes.
-A primary school has also been functioning at the Dugong Creek settlement of Onges.
-The population of this tribe is stable and is at present 110.
-A major drawback is the addiction of the Deugong mails to alcohol.
+But unfortunately, a major drawback here is the addiction of the Dugong males to alcohol.
 6 deaths have been reported because of this already.
 Enquiries into ways of controlling this addiction are taking place.

-This tribe has lived in the southeast part of Andaman but after the British regime, they shifted to the western region of the island.
+This tribe originally lived in the southeastern part of Andaman but after the British regime, they shifted to the western region of the island.
 They have forever been hunter-gatherers in the true sense however things have changed since the 1990’s especially after the building of the old trunk road.

 The great Andaman trunk road is a 360 km long road that connects Port Blair to the western regions of Andaman.
-Though it proves beneficial for tourism and business, it has proved life-threatening for the Jarawas.
-This trunk road cuts through the jungles that are home to the Jarawa community.
+This road passes through the jungles that are home to the Jarawa community.

 The Sentinelese people are said to be so hostile that their home has been named the ‘hardest place to visit in the world.